tjcsl/hsf-2015-writeups/reversing/500a-malrio-ware.md

 We are given a zip file containing a [PE executable](500a-malrio-ware/lola.exe) and a [PDB file](500a-malrio-ware/lola.pdb).

 ## Process
 The first step in our process was to run the executable we were given (in a VM, of course; always practice safe CTFing).
 When run, the executable deletes itself, backgrounds its process, and then launches a photo of a [very cute puppy](500a-malrio-ware/puppy.png) approximately every 10 seconds.
 No other effects were immediately visible.
+The program also adds itself as a startup task so it will be preserved across reboots.

 Opening up the binary in IDA and looking at the main function, we quickly noticed a suspicious offset "FLAG" and a function "decrypt":